Hong-Swinburne/COS80024/P3/Readme.md

 ```
 In the above examples, ```num_classes``` is the number of image classes, and ```IMG_SIZE``` is the size of images that input to the CNN models.
 In this project, ```IMG_SIZE=48``` is recommended for traffic sign images.

-**NOTE:** To make this code work, you need to install **tensorflow-gpu 2.0 +** or **tensorflow 2.0**
+**NOTE:** To make this code work, you need to install **tensorflow-gpu 2.0 +** or **tensorflow 2.0**+
 ## Reference
 1. Simonyan K., Zisserman A. Very Deep Convolutional Networks for Large-Scale Image Recognition.
 International Conference on Learning Representations(ICLR), 2015.
 2. Krizhevsky A., Sutskever I., Hinton G. E. ImageNet Classification with Deep Convolutional Neural Networks.
-IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 770-778, 2016.
+Advances in Neural Information Processing Systems (NIPS), 2012.